appacitive/builder-docs/server/windows/samples/push-notification/index.md

-﻿Windows Push App demonstrates ***Push*** feature provided by Appacitive Platform.
+﻿Windows Push App demonstrates ***Push*** and ***Device*** features provided by Appacitive Platform.
 As part of design best practice, you will learn how to add hooks to receive push notification while app is running.

 ### Prerequisites